yeller/yeller_ruby/README.markdown

 # Robustness

-This client does some basic roundtripping/timeouts, so it can handle problems with individual yeller servers.
+This client does smart roundtripping/timeouts, so it can handle problems with individual yeller servers.
 After trying all the servers twice, it will stop reporting the current exception, then try each one again for the next one.